slarmoo/.github/profile/simon/simonWebSocket/simonWebSocket.md

 ![Simon WebSocket](simonWebSocket.jpg)

-Leveraging the concepts demonstrated in this deliverable, you can implement addition functionality that uses peer to peer interactions.
+Leveraging the concepts demonstrated in this deliverable, you can implement additional functionality that uses peer-to-peer interactions.
 For example, you could make it so each connected peer has to complete one of the Simon patterns in turn.

 ## Study this code